nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * A patient can have any number of tags (including 0)

 * The color tag can be any standard HTML color name, such as red, green or orange.<br>
-  Check out [link](https://www.w3schools.com/colors/colors_names.asp) for an extensive list.
+  Check out [this link](https://www.w3schools.com/colors/colors_names.asp) for an extensive list.

 </div>